-While China accounts for an estimated 50 to 60% of global vanadium production, exports of vanadium from China constitute only approximately 15% of worldwide vanadium exports, because most Chinese production is consumed domestically in the steel industry.
+and China to process catalysts from those regions.91 BILLING CODE 3510-33-P because most Chinese production is consumed domestically in the steel industry.
 Primary producers South Africa and Brazil, as well as European Union countries, which represent a much larger share of global vanadium exports than production.
-The European Union alone accounts for over one-quarter of global exports of contained vanadium (see Figure 8).
+The European Union alone accounts for over onequarter of global exports of contained vanadium (see Figure 8).